Skip to Content

 If you bike to Johnson Lake and back, that will add another 3 km each way for a total of 21 km.

-From Cascade Ponds, it took us approximately 1.25 hours to complete the loop.
+From Cascade Ponds, it took us approximately 75 minutes to cycle the complete Minnewanka Loop.
 While we skipped the section to Johnson Lake, given that we go to Johnson Lake often with the kids, we also stopped for a lot of pictures.

 Add on any extra time for stopping for pictures, a picnic lunch or for doing the additional 6 km to Johnson Lake.